jaantollander/masters-thesis/content/21_puhti.md

 Resources, such as reserved CPU cores, memory, local disk, GPUs, and storage, use different rates of BUs.

 Puhti associates each user account with a *user* and each project with a *group*.
-We can use user IDs (UID) and group IDs (GID) as identifiers for measuring file system usage at the user or group level.
+We can use user IDs and group IDs as identifiers for measuring file system usage at the user or group level.
-Puhti reserves UIDs from 0 to 999 for system processes, for example, 0 is the root, and 666 is job control.
+Puhti reserves user IDs from 0 to 999 for system processes, for example, 0 is the root, and 666 is job control.
-It is helpful to separate the file system operations performed by system UIDs from the other UIDs.
+It is helpful to separate the file system operations performed by system user IDs from the other user IDs.

 Puhti separates its file system into *storage areas*, such that each storage area has a dedicated directory.
 It shares a Lustre parallel file system across *home*, *projappl*, and *scratch* storage areas with different uses and quotas.